 Podetia usually small, often about 1cm in height, cylindrical, blunt-tipped, unbranched or, at most, sparsely branched, grey, the surface powdery, often with a few small squamules below; basal squamules relatively small, incised, grey, becoming grey-green when damp; apothecia red, button-like on the tips of the podetia.

-On damp stumps and tree-bases.
+On damp stumps and tree-bases, particularly in acid woodland.

 All year round.

 Thought to be fairly frequent in Leicestershire and Rutland.

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)

 Coloured circles = NatureSpot records: 2020+ | 2015-2019 | pre-2015